How Much Does an Airplane Mechanic Make an Hour?

 Geographical Location

-Where you work affects earnings significantly.
+Where you work affects earnings considerably.
 High cost-of-living areas generally pay more, but so do locations with limited labor supply or heavy maintenance activity.

 - California: $30 to $37 per hour